- Viewing Profile: Reputation: Iamjennifer

 Unless you're human obviously you would use the trinket that removes all impairing effects.

 For your second trinket, I recommend a Strength proc trinket.
 If you're human I recommend using an On-Use PvP trinket to replace the medallion.
-You want to use double PvP trinket now due to it giving a bonus of 2600 Resilience which is HUGE.
+You want to use double PvP trinket now due to it giving bonus resilience which is HUGE.
 Rets are an extremely common train target.

 General Arena Tips

 Ret is a very strange spec, it's place in arena is rather vague.
 We have good burst damage during wings, but outside of that we're a bit gimped.
 We have INSANE off heals and good support, but we're also incredibly easy to CC as a melee class which throws everything off.

 As a ret pally, you always have to remember you ARE NOT a warrior.
 You need to watch your partners the entire game.
 Do not waste your extremely insane off heals, freedom, BOP, Sac.
 You are a support class that can burst once every 2 minutes!
 In an arena match my eyes are on my party screen the most.

 If you are playing with a DK or Warrior or Rogue, be considerate about your freedom.
 In 3s, I almost NEVER freedom myself.
 You can cleanse most of your roots, and my death knight can kill people around 2 times faster than me, why would I freedom myself?

 Ret PvP Stream